xster/flutter-wiki/Building-a-web-application-with-Flutter.md

 Plugins are not currently supported in flutter web.

+### Upgrading from package:flutter_web

+See [Upgrading from package:flutter_web to the Flutter SDK](https://github.com/flutter/flutter/wiki/Upgrading-from-package:flutter_web-to-the-Flutter-SDK) for tips on how to update your app.

 ### Engine development

 Development on the web engine requires the same setup as the normal engine workflow.
 Follow the setup in the engine contributing guide at [Setting-up-the-Engine-development-environment](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment).